 Free CAIA Level II Accessing Alternative Investments Practice Questions

-Study accessing alternative investments for CAIA Level II.
-Questions test hedge fund replication, funds of hedge funds, private vs. listed real estate, commodity access methods, digital asset access, and PE performance evaluation with PME.
+Accessing alternative investments on CAIA Level II covers hedge fund replication, fund of hedge funds, private vs. listed real estate, commodity access methods (futures, ETFs, direct), digital asset access, and PE performance evaluation using public market equivalents (PME).

 Sample Questions